-Presuming that there were some software glitches that have triggered the iPhone stuck on support.apple.com/iphone/restore issue, we have collated 5 proven solutions to fix this annoying problem.
-Before we get to the detailed guide, let's have a quick snapshot view of the differences between these solutions with the table below.
+Presuming that there were some software glitches that have triggered the iPhone stuck on support.apple.com/iphone/restore issue, we have collated 6 proven solutions to fix this annoying problem.
+Before we get to the detailed guide, let's have a quick look at the differences between these solutions with the table below.

 |Data Loss||Difficulty||Required Time||Success Rate|

-All the iPhone devices including older models such as iPhone 5/5s, iPhone 6/6s, iPhone 7 and new models such as iPhone X, iPhone 11 and iPhone 14 are supported by the solutions offered here.
+All iPhone devices including older models such as iPhone 5/5s, iPhone 6/6s, iPhone 7 and new models such as iPhone X, iPhone 12 and iPhone 14 are all supported by the solutions offered here.

-Follow the video to fix the problem right away:
+Follow this video to fix the problem right away:

 Detail solutions are as below:

 As mentioned above, the 'support.apple.com/iphone/restore' error, also known as iPhone stuck in recovery mode, is usually caused by software problems.
-Therefore we would like to recommend a tool iMyFone Fixppo which has special features tailored for this error.
+Therefore we would like to recommend a tool iMyFone Fixppo which has a special feature tailored for this error.

-- You can exit the 'support.apple.com/iphone/restore' screen with only one click and totally for free.
+- You can exit the 'support.apple.com/iphone/restore' screen with only 1 click for free.

-- It supports most of the iOS versions including the latest iOS 16.
+- It supports all iPhone models and iOS versions including the latest iOS 16.

-Step 1 – Start by downloading your copy of iMyFone Fixppo from its official website and then install it.
-Launch the tool afterward and select the Enter/Exit Recovery Mode tab.
+Step 1: Start by downloading iMyFone Fixppo from its official website and then install it.
+Launch the tool afterward and select the Enter/Exit Recovery Mode option.

 What if the problem is more severe and the feature 'Enter/Exit Recovery Mode' isn't able to get your device out of the problem?
 Well, you can use the Standard Mode to fix the issue too, although this is a paid function, it would help you fix this issue without losing any data.

 Standard Mode is the core feature of this program and it works for all iOS problems.
-The exclusive technology it applies to make it outstanding and efficient.
+The exclusive technology it applies to make it all the more outstanding and efficient.
 Here's what you need to do.

-Step 2: The program will detect the device model information and offers all the available iOS firmware for your iPhone, so you can choose a version you like.
-Hit on 'Download' here and proceed further.
+Step 2: Connect your iPhone to the computer and the program will detect the device model information and offers all the available iOS firmware for your iPhone, you can choose a version you like or stick to the one that pop up at the first time.
+Hit on Download here and proceed further.

-Step 3: Once the download completes, hit on the 'Start' button and wait until the fixing process completes.
+Step 3: Once the download completes, hit on the Start button and wait until the fixing process to finish.
 Voila!
 You've bypassed support.apple.com/iphone/restore and your device is back to normal without even losing any of your data.

 Amazing!
 Right?
 Check the feedback from its users.
 If your iPhone is stuck on 'support.apple.com/iphone/restore' screen, download this free trial of iMyFone Fixppo now and follow the above solution to get it fixed without hassle.